 - An apartment complex will have different obligations then the owner of a rented house.

-- A landlord is not required to mind read how to accomodate everyone.
+- A landlord is not required to mind read how to accommodate everyone.
 You have to ask in writing.

-- Even better get a doctors note to validate the need for the request..
+- Even better get a doctor to note to validate the need for the request.

 Sometimes, what you need is not a reasonably affordable request.